-Fluminense, which has already qualified for the last 16, finishes its group stage campaign on Wednesday against Arsenal de Sarandi - the same evening on which Deco's former clubs Chelsea and Barcelona play the first leg of their Champions League semifinal.
+Fluminense, who have already qualified for the last 16, finish their group stage campaign on Wednesday against Arsenal de Sarandi; the same evening on which Deco's former clubs Chelsea and Barcelona play the first leg of their Champions League semi-final.

-Asked about his time in Catalunya, the Brazilian revealed that he had no regrets about watching the team's unprecedented success from afar.
+Asked about his time in Catalunya, the Brazilian revealed that he had no regrets on watching the team's unprecedented success from afar.

 "Everything eventually comes to an end in football and I don't think that players can go on forever.
 When I left I felt that I had finished in Barcelona and I had to change my surroundings, despite the fact that I had great success there.
 But the most important thing was having the chance to experience life at the club."